spider-gazelle/secrets-env/README.md

 Secrets are immutable.
 Once set as env vars take preference over secrets, the new value is readable by the current machine, but is ephemeral.

+Additionally, `ENV.accessed` is a compile-time record of all accesses to the `ENV` variable across the program.

 ## Contributing